martindenion/dmway/README.md

 ```

 dmway is now waiting for receiving JSON data by MQTT.

+### Test and configuration

-To test if it is working well, you can either :
+To check that dmway is working properly, you can either :
 * use the following command line in an other shell :
 ```
 $ mosquitto_pub -h localhost -m "test" -t "/dev/+/data"
 ```

-* write your app as described follows :
+* or write your app as described follows :

 <img src="./img/pubandsubdmway.jpg?raw=true">